isaacwilliams/losing-games-blog/src/pages/2018-12-14-gods/index.md

 Roll 3d6 for a god's HD.

-The HD of a god defines several things about it — it's power to act, the size it presents itself to people, and the level of devotion it expects from the people within its realm.
+The HD of a god defines several things about it — it's power to act, the physical size it presents itself to people, the size of the realm it controls and the level of devotion it expects from the people within its realm.

 Stat a god as a magic user of level equivalent to it's HD.